-Quick and simple enough for any weekday, this dish boasts a refreshing flavor special enough for guests.
-Serve with salsa on the side and a frosty smoothie, if you like.
-Tiffany Bryson-San Antonio, Texas
+Quick and simple enough for any weekday, these shrimp quesadillas boast a refreshing flavor special enough for guests.
+Serve with salsa on the side and a frosty smoothie, if you like. —Tiffany Bryson-San Antonio, Texas

-- In a large nonstick skillet coated with cooking spray, cook and stir onion and jalapeno until tender.
-Add the shrimp, cumin and pepper; cook and stir until shrimp turn pink.
+Heat 2 teaspoons oil in a large nonstick skillet over medium heat; add onion and jalapeno.
+Cook and stir until tender, 3-5 minutes.
+Add shrimp, cumin and pepper; cook and stir until shrimp turn pink, 2-3 minutes.
 Transfer to a small bowl; stir in tomato.

-- Coat the same skillet with cooking spray; add one tortilla.
-Top with half of cheese, half of shrimp mixture and one tortilla.
-Cook over medium heat for 2-3 minutes on each side or until lightly browned; remove.
-Repeat with remaining tortillas, cheese and shrimp mixture, spraying pan as needed.
+Add 1 teaspoon oil to the same skillet; add 1 tortilla.
+Top with half the cheese, half the shrimp mixture and 1 tortilla.
+Cook over medium heat until lightly browned, 2-3 minutes on each side; remove.
+Repeat with remaining 1 teaspoon oil, tortillas, cheese and shrimp mixture.
 Cut into wedges.

 What other kinds of cheese can you use for these quesadillas?